Man o' War: 1919: Two-year-old season

-Man o' War made his debut at Belmont Park on June 6, 1919 in a maiden race over 5 furlong.
-At the time, horses had to race clockwise at Belmont Park rather than counter-clockwise like all the other American tracks of the day, so horses had to learn to race in both directions.
+Man o' War made his debut at Belmont Park on June 6, 1919, in a maiden race over 5 furlong.
+At the time, horses raced clockwise at Belmont Park rather than counter-clockwise like all the other American tracks of the day, so horses had to learn to race in both directions.
 This practice ended in 1922 after Man o' War retired.
-Man o' War won his first race by six lengths, then just three days later was entered in the Keene Memorial Stakes at a distance of 5+1/2 furlong on a muddy track at Belmont Park.
+He won his first race by six lengths, then three days later was entered in the Keene Memorial Stakes at a distance of 5+1/2 furlong on a muddy track at Belmont Park.
 At this point in his career, Man o' War had not yet learned how to start quickly but soon settled into fourth place.
-With an eighth of a mile remaining, jockey Johnny Loftus urged Man o' War to run and the horse responded by pulling away from his rivals to win by three lengths.
+With an eighth of a mile remaining, jockey Johnny Loftus urged him to run and the horse responded by pulling away from his rivals to win by three lengths.
 Twelve days later, Man o' War followed up with another win in the Youthful Stakes at Jamaica Race Course.
-Two days after that, he swept to victory in the Hudson Stakes at Aqueduct to record his fourth win in just 18 days.
+Two days after that, he swept to victory in the Hudson Stakes at Aqueduct to record his fourth win in 18 days.
 Less than two weeks later, he returned to win the Tremont Stakes at Aqueduct on July 5.

-He was then shipped upstate for the summer meet at Saratoga Race Course where the competition would be much fiercer.
+He was then shipped upstate for the summer meet at Saratoga Race Course, where the competition would be much fiercer.
 He made his first appearance there in the United States Hotel Stakes on August 2.
-Despite getting a bad start and carrying 130 pounds, Man o' War won easily by two lengths in his first meeting with a well-regarded colt named Upset.
+Despite getting a bad start and carrying 130 pounds, Man o' War won by two lengths in his first meeting with a well-regarded colt named Upset.